motaylormo/42-Intermediate-Exam/README.md

 # Questions
 <details><summary><b>Table conventions</b></summary>

-Trace test accessibility refers to, "When I look at the trace for this question, can I tell what the tests are?"
+### Trace test accessibility
+When I look at the trace for this question, can I tell what the tests are?
 * :open_file_folder: Yes, the tests are accessible.
 * :lock: No, the tests are locked away in files.
 It might look something like:
 ```